uagmap/balabolka/LOGGING.md

 ## Overview

 The bot logs important activities to a file for audit and monitoring purposes.
-This helps you track who's using the alarm feature and when.
+This helps track who's using the alarm feature and when.

 ## What Gets Logged